State of Illinois High School Diploma (GED®/HISET®)

 Overview

-Elgin Community College is a Community Partner and offers preparatory classes for the Illinois High School Diploma Test, ESL classes and transition services for community members.
+Elgin Community College is a Community Partner offering preparatory classes for the Illinois High School Diploma Test and ESL classes.
 Many students also take advantage of ECC’s Workforce Development services.
 The General Educational Development (GED) and High School Equivalency Test (HiSET) are nationally recognized credentials equivalent to a High School diploma.
 You can choose either test in Illinois to earn your high school diploma.
 The GED is designed for you if you haven’t completed traditional high school but want to demonstrate your academic knowledge and skills.

 The GED includes four subject tests: